zarusz/Training_IoT/08_Temp_Motion.md

 }
 ```

-Make sure to send this to the `sensor` topic (same as for the temperature/humidity readings).
+Make sure to send this message to the `sensor` topic (same as for the temperature/humidity readings).